-54. The COVID-19 pandemic caused direct physical loss of or damage to the Covered otherwise unfit for its intended use, which constitutes direct physical loss.
+- 54. The COVID-19 pandemic caused direct physical loss of or damage to the Covered Property under the Policy. - 55.
+The COVID-19 pandemic renders the Covered Property unsafe, uninhabitable, or otherwise unfit for its intended use, which constitutes direct physical loss. - 56.
+Plaintiff's loss of use of the Covered Property also constitutes direct physical loss. - 57.
+Plaintiff's business income loss coverage within the Policy was triggered.

-Property under the Policy.